-Catherine Windey is a research and teaching assistant, and PhD student at the Institute of Development Policy and Management (IOB), University of Antwerp.
-She holds a Master of Anthropology and Master of International Business Economics and Management.
-Her research focuses on environmental governance and politics and, in particular, on new financing mechanisms for forest conservation in developing countries (REDD+, Payments for Environmental Services and other market-based instruments).
+I am a research and teaching assistant, and PhD student at the Institute of Development Policy and Management (IOB), University of Antwerp.
+I hold a Master of Anthropology and a Master of International Business Economics and Management.
+My research focuses on environmental governance and politics and, in particular, on new financing mechanisms for forest conservation in developing countries (REDD+, Payments for Environmental Services and other market-based instruments).

-From a relational perspective on scale and economic landscape, her PhD research looks at the value transformation of ‘the environment’ under the Reduced Emission from Deforestation and Forest Degradation (REDD+) framework and how it enacts, is informed and contested in interaction with hybrid socio-economic-ecological configurations.
-Empirically, she analyses three case studies in the hinterland of Kisangani in DR Congo, using a mixed methods approach that combines discourse analysis, qualitative methods and behavioral field experiments.
-Theoretically, her research integrates insights from economic anthropology, critical economic geography, political ecology and socio-ecological economics.
+From a relational perspective on scale and economic landscape, my PhD research analyses the value transformation of ‘the environment’ under the Reduced Emission from Deforestation and Forest Degradation (REDD+) framework and how it enacts, is informed and contested in interaction with hybrid socio-economic-ecological configurations.
+Empirically, I look at three case studies in the hinterland of Kisangani in DR Congo, using a mixed methods approach that combines discourse analysis, qualitative methods and behavioral simulation games.
+Theoretically, my research integrates insights from economic anthropology, critical economic geography, political ecology and socio-ecological economics.

-As academic assistant, she teaches classes in research methods and 'Governance for Development'.
-Before coming to the IOB, Catherine has worked three and a half years as a research analyst/consultant in intercultural management at ICM Associates in Paris, France.
-She designed and led numerous cultural audits and opinion surveys for international private and public organisations.
+As academic assistant, I teach classes in research methods and 'Governance for Development'.
+Before coming to the IOB, I worked for almost four years as a research analyst/consultant in intercultural management at ICM Associates in Paris (France) where I designed and led numerous cultural audits and opinion surveys for international private and public organisations.